scoconno/scoconno.github.io/Time/perception/notes.md

 ## Our Experience of Time

 Watch a clock hand move.
 We seem to see this movement, an event that lasts some duration of time.
 But that perception may be illusionary.
-Many think we cannot perceive the duration of an event, a property that events do seem to have.
-Instead we seem to experience a sequence of independent and static snapshots of the clock hand's motion.
+Many think we cannot perceive the duration of an event.
+Instead, they claim that we experience a sequence of independent and static snapshots of the clock hand's motion.
 John Locke writes as follows:

 > the Body, though it really moves, [nevertheless] seems to stand still, as is evident in the Hands of Clocks, and Shadows of Sun-dials, and other constant, but slow Motions, where though after certain Intervals, we perceive by the change of distance, that it hath moved, yet the Motion itself we perceive not.
 (John Locke, *An Essay Concerning Human Understanding*, Book II, chapter XIV, §11.)